Resetand/utility-guards/README.md

 Check if value is an number literal or number created by `Number` constructor and **not `NaN`**

-ℹ️ Although `NaN` is considered a number in JS, it's not a valid number in most cases you want to check if value is a valid number, so `isNumber(NaN)` returns `false`
+ℹ️ Although `NaN` is considered a number in JS, it's not a valid number and in most cases, you probably want to check it separately

 ```tsx
 isNumber(42); // true